OpenGVLab/InternImage/segmentation/README.md

 ```

 ### Image Demo
-To inference a single image like this:
+To inference a single/multiple image like this.
+If you specify image containing directory instead of a single image, it will process all the images in the directory.:
 ```
 CUDA_VISIBLE_DEVICES=0 python image_demo.py \
   data/ade/ADEChallengeData2016/images/validation/ADE_val_00000591.jpg \